virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```
-We clamp `t` to 0.0 in case we are inside the sphere, so we will march from our current position.
-We also add some breaking conditions to the loop, like if `t` is greater than `tout`, it means we left the sphere and no longer need to move forward.
+We clamp `t` to 0.0 in case we are inside the sphere, ensuring that we start the ray marching from the current position.
+We also add some break conditions to the loop, such as checking if `t` exceeds `tout`.
+If it does, that means we've exited the sphere, and there's no need to continue marching forward.
 ```glsl
 // ...